Bach to Rock: A Top-Rated Music Franchise

 Among our awards:

-- Franchise Gator Top 100 franchises, 2014.
-Franchise Gator recognizes franchises that are expanding and are considered smart investments.
+- Franchise Gator Top 100 Franchises, 2014, 2015.
+Franchise Gator recognizes franchises that are expanding and are considered top investments.

-- Best Music Instruction for Families, 2012, “Washington Family Magazine.”
-Bach to Rock was honored to be included in this ranking, based on a survey of Washington, D.C.-area readers.
+- Best Music Instruction for Families, “Washington Family Magazine,” 2012-2015.
+Bach to Rock was honored to be included in this ranking based on a survey of Washington, D.C.-area readers.

 To learn more about what it takes to own a Bach to Rock franchise, please click the button below.